 Saturday, March 3, 2018

-Five composers will have their finalist entries read and workshopped by the Champaign-Urbana Symphony Orchestra.
-The session will be open to the public.
-After the workshop, up to two winning compositions will be selected for performance during the CUSO 2018-19 season, and Dr. Garrop will mentor the winning composers.
+Five composers had their finalist entries read and workshopped by the Champaign-Urbana Symphony Orchestra.
+The session was open to the public.
+After the workshop, two winning compositions were selected for performance at the April 27, 2019, concert.
+Read more about winning composers Maya Benyas and Roger Zare.

 Music in the Schools Composer Visits

-Dr. Garrop will visit area grade schools to present a one-hour interactive program and musical performances to introduce students to the basic building blocks of music, demonstrate what a composer does, and lead them in composing a short piece for performance by the visiting CUSO brass quintet.
-They will also perform some of her works from Legends of Olympus, which offer musical portraits of Greek gods Helios, Aphrodite, Hermes, and Apollo.
+Dr. Garrop visited six area grade schools to present a one-hour interactive program and musical performances to introduce students to the basic building blocks of music, demonstrate what a composer does, and lead them in composing a short piece for performance by the visiting CUSO brass quintet.
+They also performed some of her works from Legends of Olympus, which offer musical portraits of Greek gods Helios, Aphrodite, Hermes, and Apollo.

 Visiting Composer Day for High Schools

-Dr. Garrop will visit area high schools and give presentations to students from orchestras, bands, choirs, and music theory classes.
-Presentations will discuss the composing process, careers in music, and she can give a few composition lessons to interested students.
+Dr. Garrop visited several area high schools and gave presentations to students participating in orchestras, bands, choirs, and music theory classes.
+Presentations discussed and demonstrated the composing process.
+Stacy also gave one-on-one composition lessons to interested students.

 Visiting Composer Institute for Universities and Colleges

-Dr. Garrop will conduct two-day residencies at area universities and colleges with composition programs, offering a complete series of 60-90 minute educational and professional development sessions on the process of composing, writing vocal music, composition pedagogy, the music business for composers, rehearsal techniques for composers, and one-on-one career/business mentoring sessions.
+Dr. Garrop conducted one-two day residencies at several area universities and colleges with composition programs, offering a complete series of 60–90 minute educational and professional development sessions on the process of composing, writing vocal music, composition pedagogy, the music business for composers, rehearsal techniques for composers, and one-on-one career/business mentoring sessions.